 I then started reaching out to people I was confident enough to approach.
 William “Chip” Beaman, credited as production supervisor, replied enthusiastically and offered to formally introduce me to more of the core contributors.

-Ultimately, this led to four scheduled interview sessions with six people, and a recommendation to the Video Game History Foundation to preserve the artwork and documents they had kept after nearly 25 years.
+Ultimately, this led to five interview sessions with seven people, and a recommendation to the Video Game History Foundation to preserve the artwork and documents they had kept after nearly 25 years.
 Full transcripts of these interviews are being posted on our Patreon, and clips of extra anecdotes from them are being posted on YouTube.

 This article is, in part, celebrating the legacy of Walt Disney World for its 50th anniversary, just as the final Virtual Magic Kingdom was launched to celebrate the 50th anniversary of Disneyland.
 There’s much more left to bring out from this project than could fit in five parts.